codewarnab/devnexus_2024/README.md

 ## Deployed Application

-You can view the live application at: [Botify Deployed Link](https://devnexus-2024.vercel.app/)
+You can view the live application at: [Conversifi Deployed Link](https://devnexus-2024.vercel.app/)

 ---